Comp-UFSCar/formal-languages-and-automata/README.md

-# Formal Languages and Automata 2012-2
+# Formal Languages and Automata

-Class at UFSCar, 2012-2.
+Class at UFSCar.